21 December 2016

 By James Lomax

 The attribution of the two cabinets at Firle to Thomas Chippendale Senior’s workshop was confirmed by the late Christopher Gilbert in 1978 on stylistic grounds and also because of their provenance, despite the lack of bills or other primary documentation.
 They were part of the remarkable furniture supplied by Chippendale to Sir Penistone Lamb, created 1st Lord Melbourne in 1770, and his wife, the spirited Elizabeth Milbanke of Halnaby, Yorkshire, for Melbourne House, Piccadilly (now Albany) and Brocket Park, Herts.
-They were inherited by Melbourne’s daughter EmilyertforsHerts.
+The cabinets were inherited by Melbourne’s daughter EmilyertforsHerts.
 Hert who married the 5th Earl Cowper, and they eventually passed to the niece of the 7th Earl, Lady Desborough of Panshanger, Herts.
 Her daughter Imogen, Viscountess Gage, brought them to Firle after her mother’s death in 1952, together with her share of the Cowper heirlooms.

 The Architect, the Client and the Craftsman